Offering Care to All

 Marvin, NC 28173

-It is the mission of our pastoral care ministries to be the hands and feet of Jesus to a hurting world around us.
-There are many people going through a difficult time who need love and support.
-What better way for them to receive care than through a Christian Counseling Center.
-I am so excited about how God is going to bring forth healing in people’s lives who come in for counseling.
-What a difference a Christ centered approach to therapy will make in someone’s life!
-Truly, helping someone who is struggling emotionally and mentally with a Christ centered focus will bring forth a deeper intimacy with God.
-Weddington Christian Counseling Center is going to be a Light House of His light!
-A wonderful blessing for all!
+“It is the mission of our Pastoral Care Ministries to be the hands and feet of Jesus to a hurting world around us.
+There are many people in need of love and support through difficult times.
+What better way for them to receive care than through a Christian Counseling Center?
+I am so excited for God to bring forth healing in people’s lives, and what a difference a Christ-centered approach to therapy will make!
+Supporting people using a Christ-centered focus will help create forth a deeper intimacy with God.
+Weddington Christian Counseling Center is a lighthouse of His light!”

 Therapy can be an effective treatment for mental and emotional challenges.
 Therapists are professionally-trained listeners who can help you get to the root of your problems, overcome emotional challenges, and make positive changes in your life.

 You don’t have to have a mental health diagnosis to benefit from therapy.
-Many people in therapy seek guidance for everyday concerns: relationship and job stress, or self-doubt.
+Many people in therapy seek guidance for everyday concerns: relationship and job stress, school pressure, or self-doubt.
 Others turn to therapy during difficult situations, such as a divorce or loss of a loved one.